David Boynton: Photography

 In addition, his photographs have been reproduced in countless magazines, newspapers, and posters.
 Boynton assisted in the production of the Emmy award-winning 1991 National Geographic Special documentary film, Hawaii: Strangers in Paradise.

 Death

-Boynton's body was found in February 2007 at the foot of a 300-foot cliff on the north face of the remote Miloli'i Valley of the Na Pali coast, by all evidence the victim of an accident on the difficult trail.
+Boynton's body was found in February 2007 at the foot of a 300-foot cliff on the north face of the remote Miloliʻi Valley of the Nā Pali coast, by all evidence the victim of an accident on the difficult trail.
 It is believed while traveling on the trail, he had accidentally slipped and fallen.
-It was reported that Boynton had been alone en route to photograph sea turtles on Miloli'i Beach.
+It was reported that Boynton had been alone en route to photograph sea turtles on Miloliʻi Beach.
 He was familiar with this rugged trail and terrain.
 He told a journalist in 2006, "There is a fern that grows in thick mats along these ridges, and I know from personal experience that you can try to push your way through this green layer and wind up stepping off into air."